-Many workers put off tasks and decisions, leading to stress and even losing their jobs.
+Many workers put off tasks and decisions, leading to stress, negative consequences, and even losing their jobs.
 Famous people like Mozart, Frank Lloyd Wright, and Steve Jobs also put things off.
 Yet, this doesn’t always stop them from succeeding.
 About 20% of U.S. adults are chronic procrastinators, showing how it affects us all.

+Procrastination examples include delaying school work, postponing research papers, or spending hours watching videos instead of completing other tasks.
 Procrastination shows up in many ways, like not making decisions, wanting everything to be perfect, or lacking motivation.
-This article looks at eight common ways people procrastinate at work.
-It also offers tips on how to beat procrastination and stay productive.
+This article looks at eight common ways people avoid tasks at work and offers tips on how to overcome procrastination and stay productive.

-- Decision-making paralysis is a common form of workplace procrastination.
+Decision-making paralysis is a common form of workplace.

 Decision-making paralysis is when fear and uncertainty stop us from making choices on time.
 It’s a big problem at work, making it hard for teams to work well.
 Here are some key points about decision paralysis at work: